 - Costs down by 35%

 - CPA down by 28%

 - ROAS up by 37%

 In short – there’s no need to reinvent the wheel.
 Extended version – there’s no need to gather data from scratch if there’s data that you already have and can work with.

-Got more questions about PPC campaign setup?
-Feel free to contact us via email email@example.com or click the orange chat bubble.
+Got more questions about the PPC campaign setup?
+Feel free to contact us via email at firstname.lastname@example.org or click the orange chat bubble.
 Learn more about our analytics services and how we can work together to improve your eCommerce website!